xformerfhs/hashvalue/README.md

 The options can be started with either `--` or `-`.

 Specify only one encoding.
-If there is more than one encoding specified an error message is printed.
+If there is more than one encoding specified, an error message is printed.

 The hash algorithm names consist up to three parts: